-Tao Jin is an Assistant Professor in the Religion Department at Illinois Wesleyan University.
+Tao Jin is an Associate Professor in the Religion Department at Illinois Wesleyan University.

 Professor Jin teaches courses on East Asian Buddhism, focusing primarily on its thought, its classical texts, Zen, and the theories and practices in its exegetical tradition.
 He also teaches Chinese religions, modern Japanese religions, popular religions in East Asia, and Asian religious literature.